 Weidenhof started the discussion by introducing DOT initiatives that turn underutilized spaces on the streets into public space.
 The department’s 10-year-old NYC Plaza Program has created over 70 new pedestrian-friendly plazas all over the city.
 Sica showcased how Dumbo BID has worked to to foster a sense of community in its public space, from organizing events and concerts, commissioning public art, and keeping the streets clean and well-maintained.
 Davol shared her experience developing The Uni Project, which programs public spaces with pop-up reading rooms and arts studios using deployable, case-inspired installations designed by architects.
 Finally, Day presented the social and psychological aspects of public space design.
 Using survey results on the NYC Plaza Program as an example, she illustrated both qualitatively and quantitatively how human-centered public space design can have immense benefits such as increased time spent outdoors and increased feelings of ownership and perception of safety.
 Together, the group discussed strategies for programming at different scales, from ensuring public safety to the inclusion of phone chargers in street furniture.
 Weidenhof concluded the discussion by emphasizing the importance of quality over quantity with regards to public space making.
 She stressed that creating successful public spaces requires a careful vetting of location and the careful consideration of various elements such as traffic, safety, and business opportunities.

-This intense and thoughtful day provided the group with various ways to think about architecture and education.
-Architects can do more to improve the quality of education for all.
-Actively promoting the value of architecture and design to young people through education is a valuable investment in our profession, helping to recruit more talented, passionate, and diverse candidates.
+This intense and thoughtful day provided the group with various ways to think about architecture and education, showcasing what architecture and design professionals can do to improve the quality of education for all.
+Educating young people about architecture and design can open up possibilities.
+It also promotes the value of architecture, and can help draw more diverse candidates to professions in the built environment.